Akadeax/comp-dep/README.md

 To install this plugin project-local:

-1. Clone or download this repository
+1. Clone or download this repository (or the Release)
 2. In your game project folder, create a `Plugins` folder if you don't already have one:
 ```
 MyGameProject/